voshawn/shawnvo/README.md

 # How to Shawn
-Pull Requests Welcome!
+Pull requests welcome!

 ### What is this?
-Hi, I'm so glad you decided to work with us.
+Hi, I'm so glad we are working together.
 In order to make this an awesome relationship, there are some things I thought you should know about me.

 Keep in mind that this document, like myself, is a work in progress.
 Issues and pull requests are welcome!

 ### About My Job
-Right now, our company in a phase where we all where multiple hats.
-For me, I need to be a people manager, a company operator, and a software engineer.
-Right now, those are in order of relative importance.

-**People Manager**: Our company needs to attact and maintain the best people.
-My job is to empower you do meaningful work and lead a dope life so that you're where you want to be and you're growing at the rate you want.
-I hope that by creating that enviroment, you'll stay for a long time.
+Our company needs to attact and maintain the best people.
+My job is to empower you do meaningful work and lead a dope life so that you're where you want to be and growing at the rate you want.

-**Company Operator**: I need to make sure that the company is running smoothly, that everyone is playing nicely, and that we are moving in the right direction.
-A lot of the time, this is making sure things are organized and that tasks are completed, but many times it's making tough decisions.

-**Software Engineer**: Given our stage, I am still writing a lot of code.
-Writing great code and making smart technical decisions are somethings that takes concentation and requires a lot of context.
-I am aware that this trades off with being readily available.
-This is why I have developed a system that I think works well.
+I hope that by creating that enviroment, we can work together for a long time.

+But since, we're super small, I also have to spend alot of time writing code and making sure everything is running smoothly.

 ### Communication
 In general, I am always available on Slack.
 However, if you have a non-urgent